UZT — Uzbekistan Time

 When does UZT change?

-Does UZT have a daylight saving version?
+Does UZT observe daylight saving time?